terranix/terranix/README.md

 Of course you the modules of `man configuration.nix` are not present here.
 (see the [NixOS Manual](https://nixos.org/nixos/manual/index.html#sec-writing-modules) for more details)

+### preload

+Terranix comes with predefined modules which can be used as inspiration and to create logic on top.
+They live in `./modules`.

 ## How to install

 Just add